tmickel/enron-search/README.md

-I committed a binary (./enron-search) which should work on M1 Mac.
+I committed a binary (`./enron-search`) which should work on M1 Mac.

-To build:
+To build for other machines:
-First, install go (1.17).
+First, install go (I used 1.17, but it probably works on 1.18 too and maybe even lower).
 Then run `./build.sh`.
 This outputs the binary.

 To use:
-First, copy the oracle data into a directory in this folder called `raw-data`.
+First, copy the Enron data into a directory in this folder, `raw-data`.
 For example, there should be a directory `./raw-data/allen-p`, `./raw-data/arnold-j`, and so on.
 I added this data to gitignore because git was very unhappy even trying to commit it.